Road crash costs

 A social cost-benefit analysis (CBA) determines the economic and other welfare effects of an investment, for example, of an investment in road safety improvement.
 This means that a CBA answers the question whether the benefits of an investment outweigh the costs from a social point of view.
 The costs and benefits are usually considered for a long-term period, for example for a 30-year period.
 Whenever possible, a CBA expresses the effects in monetary values.
 This is not just the case for road safety effects, but also for effects on, for example, the environment and mobility.
 In this way a CBA makes it possible to judge the social return of an investment.

 An overview of the social costs and benefits may be used to prioritise separate measures or packages of measures.
 In addition, a CBA is used to strike a balance between investments in different policy areas.
 Such choices have to be made when developing policy plans, determining the state budget, and prioritising or phasing investment options.
 A CBA helps summarise a great deal of information in a rational framework.
 In the Netherlands, CBAs are often used when deciding about (major) infrastructure projects and other spatial planning investments.
 Sometimes, CBAs are mandatory, as is the case with investments in the context of the Dutch Multi-Year Programme for Infrastructure, Spatial Planning and Transport (MIRT).
-In order to safeguard quality and uniformity of CBAs, manuals and methodologies were developed to carry out CBAs, among which a general guideline for CBAs [27].
-This also describes how the consequences of measures on road safety can be taken into account.
+In order to safeguard quality and uniformity of CBAs, manuals and methodologies were developed to carry out CBAs, among which a general guideline for CBAs [30], and a methodology describing how to include the impact of measures on road safety in a CBA [2].

 CBAs of road safety measures often show that the benefits exceed the costs.
 This is partly because of the high costs of road crashes, and, therefore, the resulting high savings (benefits).
-As early as 2000, a number of planning agencies [28] concluded that investments in road safety are cost-effective.
-In the Netherlands, for example, the benefit-cost ratio of investments in Sustainable Safety measures during the period 1998-2007 was calculated to be nearly 4:1 [29] [30].
-International overviews of CBAs [31] [32] also indicate that road safety measures generally have higher benefits than costs.
+As early as 2000, a number of planning agencies [31] concluded that investments in road safety are cost-effective.
+For example, the benefit-cost ratio of the 1st and 2nd tranches of the recent Road Safety Investment Incentive has been calculated to be between 1.7: 1 and 2.5 : 1 [32].
+International reviews of CBAs [33] [34] also indicate that road safety measures generally have higher benefits than costs.

 What is known about the benefits of road safety investments?

 The benefits of road safety investments consist of savings in road crash costs.
-The 2020 social road crash costs are estimated at € 27 billion (see the question What are the costs of road crashes for society?).
-Therefore, if no road crashes were to occur at all, this would bring social cost savings of € 27 billion annually (compared to the situation in 2020), among which savings in human costs in the form of prevented suffering and loss of quality of life (see the question How do we define the human costs of road crashes?).
+The 2022 social road crash costs are estimated at € 33 billion (see the question What are the costs of road crashes?).
+If no road crashes were to occur at all, this would bring social cost savings of € 33 billion annually (compared to the situation in 2022), among which savings in human costs in the form of prevented suffering and loss of quality of life (see the question How do we define the human costs of road crashes?).
 On the other hand, investments would be needed to reduce the number of road crashes and casualties.
-By way of indication: the total amount needed to reduce the number of road deaths to (almost) zero by 2050 is estimated at € 15 billion [33].
+By way of indication: the total amount needed to reduce the number of road deaths to (almost) zero by 2050 is estimated at € 15 billion [35].
 Although this is a rough indication, the estimate shows that the benefits of investments would quickly exceed the costs.

 Publications and sources